Aleksey Sukletin: Acquaintance with Madina Shakirova

 In 1976, Sukletin was released.
 He got a job as a worker for an insurance company, but never went to work, and then as a guard for a horticultural association, from where he was fired for frequent absences.
 In 1978, he became a medical orderly in a psychiatric hospital.
 A year later, he changed jobs, becoming a guard again, this time in the garden community "Kaenlyk" in the urban settlement of Vasilyevo.

 The same year, Aleksey Sukletin met 23-year-old Madina Nurgazizovnaya Shakirova, a native of Vasilyevo, and began cohabiting with her.
 He told her that he allegedly was serving a sentence at a Kazakh camp, but fled.
 Before meeting Sukletin, Shakirova had gone to Uzbekistan for work, then moved to Kazan, where she worked as a turner at a plant, then as a breeder on a farm.
 She also had a child which she abandoned and gave to her parents, while she herself moved in with Sukletin.

 Soon the couple began to engage in criminal activities, starting with extortion.
-By order of Sukletin, Shakirova went to Vasilyevo to Kazan, taking a taxi back late in the evening.
+By order of Sukletin, Shakirova went from Vasilyevo to Kazan, taking a taxi back late in the evening.
 She complained to the taxi driver that her husband was cheating on her, and when they came to Sukletin's home, she offered the taxi driver to spend the night together.
-The man agreed, and then Sukletin and his accomplice Rinat Volkov, who played the role of a jealous husband and Shakirova's brother, burst in the bedroom.
+The man agreed, and then Sukletin and his accomplice Rinat Volkov, who played the role of a jealous husband and Shakirova's brother, burst into the bedroom.
 They beat the taxi driver and demanded money from him, also photographing him in indecent postures, asking for 200 rubles or else they would distribute the pictures to the public.
 The next day, the taxi driver gave them 200 rubles.